Irfan Bachdim: Early career

 Irfan Bachdim started his football career at SV Argon in 1997 and moved in 1998 to the famed Ajax Youth Academy in Amsterdam, where he trained along with Mitchell Donald, Jeffrey Sarpong, Christian Supusepa and Ryan Babel.
 After three years there, he returned to SV Argon, where he became the youth league's top scorer despite his midfield position.

 FC Utrecht

 Scouts of FC Utrecht, a club that has never been absent from the top flight of Dutch football, recruited him in 2003.
 He started for FC Utrecht's junior team, all the while appearing on occasions for the senior reserve team.
-He made his debut for FC Utrecht in the Dutch top-tier league, the Eredivisie, on February 17, 2008, playing 90 minutes against VVV-Venlo.
+He made his debut for FC Utrecht in the Dutch top-tier league, the Eredivisie, on 17 February 2008, playing 90 minutes against VVV-Venlo.

 Bachdim joined the Indonesia national under-23 football team during a training camp that took place in the Netherlands.
-However, his debut in Indonesia's red and white colors had to be delayed because he was injured one week prior to the 2006 Asian Games.
+However, his debut in Indonesia's red and white colours had to be delayed because he was injured one week prior to the 2006 Asian Games.